 help me with chores.

 When we focus on the future, we lose sight of the present and the past.
-When it comes to progress, do we forget where they have been as well?
+Most importantly, when it comes to progress, do we forget where they have been as well?

 Not remembering the progress brings discontentment.
 Discontentment is such a dangerous thing.
-It can lead to fear, anxiety, anger, and resentment.
+For instance, it can lead to fear, anxiety, anger, and resentment.

 Remembering brings joy.

 Nothing steals joy like discontentment.
 When we remember the progress, we can restore joy.
 We can restore joy in the hearts of our children and ourselves.
 Our children need to hear us praise them for their progress, even if that progress is small.
 If they have mastered the art of sitting still, praise them!
-If they have mastered the art of getting dressed themselves, praise them!
+Similarly, if they have mastered the art of getting dressed themselves, praise them!
 If they clean their room on their own, praise them!
 Bring joy to your heart as well by remembering the small things.
 I used to have such a bad attitude about certain chores.
-My days seem to be filled with chores, but without my bad attitude.
+In other words, my days seem to be filled with chores, but without my bad attitude.

 Remembering brings motivation.

 When we remember the progress, we can be motivated to keep going.
 With our children, it can motivate us to keep teaching.
 You can click here to see a post about love and teaching.
-We can focus on how far we have come with our healthy-eating plan, exercise, spiritual life, etc. We can remember how we used to not be able to say noto an unhealthy food, and now we can make the choice to have an apple.
+We can focus on how far we have come with our healthy-eating plan, exercise, spiritual life, etc. Additionally, we can remember how we used to not be able to say no to an unhealthy food, and now we can make the choice to have an apple.
 We can remember how a mile of running would have been our limit, and now we can run five miles!
-We can remember where reading our Bible was a once-a-week thing, now we are reading at least three to four times a week.
+Moreover, we can remember where reading our Bible was a once-a-week thing, now we are reading at least three to four times a week.